 More importantly, you should not:

-Some tips for problem solving include:
+Some tips for understanding the other's concerns include:

 It is important that you try to avoid escalating the situation.
 Establish ground rules if the unreasonable behaviour continues.
 Calmly describe the consequences of violent or aggressive behaviour.
 Suggest alternatives, and avoid giving commands or making conditional statements.